Text or email pics for a more accurate quote.

 38 JORDAN DRIVE

 TAYLORS, SC 29687

 As mentioned above tungsten carbide comes in many forms.
 Tungsten carbide is a sintered material.
 The carbide mixture, milled to a sub-micron consistency is mixed with a small amount of wax to help it hold its shape.
-The pressed shape is than put in sinter/hip furnace where the cobalt or nickel binder melts and cements the tungsten particles; hence the term "cemented carbide".
-The important factor is that the tungsten never changes its shape or size, the sintering temperatures do not effect the tungsten and therefore makes it a prime target for recycling.
-The scrap carbide can be milled to a smaller particle size and chemically the scrap carbide can be chemically processed to remove the binder and other elements and yield the tungsten.
+The pressed shape is then put in sinter/hip furnace where the cobalt or nickel binder melts and cements the tungsten particles; hence the term "cemented carbide".
+The important factor is that the tungsten never changes its shape or size, the sintering temperatures do not affect the tungsten and therefore make it a prime target for recycling.
+The scrap carbide can be milled to smaller particle size and chemically the scrap carbide can be chemically processed to remove the binder and other elements and yield the tungsten.

-Carbide scrap became very important in the late 1960's and early 1970's.
-The reasons were probably many; new applications in metal working, mining and wear parts were creating an ever increasing demand.
+Carbide scrap became very important in the late 1960s and early 1970s.
+The reasons were probably many; new applications in metalworking, mining, and wear parts were creating an ever-increasing demand.
 The world supply of raw tungsten was somewhat limited at the time.
 Scrap carbide became more and more in demand.
 Scrap carbide collection saw many individuals enter the market.
 Scrap carbide buyers come and go, we have purchased scrap carbide since 1972.
-We created a scrap carbide web site in 2003 with the intent of giving small sellers a quick and easy way to profit from their scrap carbide quickly.
-Many others have jumped on the band wagon, followed our business model and the competition is welcomed.
+We created a scrap carbide website in 2003 with the intent of giving small sellers a quick and easy way to profit from their scrap carbide quickly.
+Many others have jumped on the bandwagon, followed our business model and the competition is welcomed.
 We purchase scrap carbide from the largest corporations in the USA and from individuals with 5 pounds, we sell our scrap only to USA corporations who convert the carbide scrap here in the USA.